October 1, 2025

 Vertical Rainbow Office Building by SAKO Architects

 Rainbows just hit differently when you're an adult.
 Whenever a rainbow shines after a big rain here in Bali, a tear may not appear from my eye but my heart definitely sings.
-SAKO Architects is the architecture firm of Keiichiro Sako located in Beijing, Tokyo.
-Keiichiro has transformed a once boring and pretty standard office building into a radiant display of color and light for the office of Musashi Paint Holdings Co.
+SAKO Architects, led by Keiichiro Sako, has transformed a once standard office building into a radiant display of color and light for Musashi Paint Holdings Co.

 Pretty fitting exterior for a paint company if you ask me.